yiwang-80/I2S/README.md

 3. the freq is for FSYNC, the acutal fblk for each line of the vector equals to freq*(bitwidth*number_of_slots+offset+padding)*2
 4. the blk is in "RH" format when PASI_BCLK_POL = 0 (default)
 5. confirm the pattern loop count equals to sample size
-6. confirm the each slot lengh equals to bit width
+6. confirm each slot length equals to bit width